 And what is the tax deduction for Airbnb properties that everyone forgets?

 Depreciation.
 And who should you talk to about getting a Depreciation Schedule for your AirBNB?
-Depreciator have produced well over 100,00 Depreciation Schedules and are experienced in short term rents like Airbnb.
+Depreciator have produced well over 150,000 Depreciation Schedules and are experienced in short-term rents like Airbnb.
 You can order a Depreciation Schedule here and get a discount.

-If you are renting out a few rooms in your house, you still need to declare the income.
+If you are renting out a few rooms in your house as an Airbnb, you still need to declare the income.
 Your accountant will advise you on what proportion of council rates, interest payments, depreciation etc you can claim.

 Be aware, though, that if you start renting out part of your house as an Airbnb you may lose your CGT exemption.
 Your accountant will explain the consequences of that, but one thing you should do is get a market valuation of the property at the time you started to rent it out.
 Tuck that valuation away because it might be useful down the track when your accountant calculates your CGT.